What Does a Heart Murmur Mean for Your Dog or Cat?

 - Infection of the heart valves

-- ventricular septal defect (defects in the heart muscle walls)
+- Defects in the heart muscle walls (ventricular septal defect)

-- infective endocarditis (infection of the heart valves)
+- Infection of the heart valves (infective endocarditis)

-- cardiomyopathies (weakening or thickening of the heart muscle)
+- Weakening or thickening of the heart muscle (cardiomyopathies)

-- dynamic obstruction of the right ventricle (benign condition in the cat)
+- Dynamic obstruction of the right ventricle (a benign condition for cats)

 Signs of Cardiac Disease

-Not all dogs and cats diagnosed with a heart murmur will suffer from cardiac disease; alternatively, not all dogs and cats that suffer from cardiac disease will have a detectable murmur.
-This is part of the reason why your local veterinarian or veterinary medical cardiologist will weigh all your pet’s physical exam findings and history in deciding when and which additional diagnostic tests are needed.
+Not all dogs and cats diagnosed with a heart murmur will suffer from cardiac disease; alternatively, not all dogs and cats that suffer from cardiac disease will have a murmur.
+This is why your primary care veterinarian and/or veterinary specialist will weigh all your pet’s physical exam findings and history in deciding when and which additional tests are necessary.

-Treatment is targeted at the alleviation of clinical symptoms secondary to heart disease with the heart murmur.
-Most asymptomatic dogs and cats with a heart murmur may live normal lives and never require treatment; others with clinical symptoms will benefit significantly from treatment, which can range from administration of oral medications to surgery.
+Treatment is designed to relieve the issues associated with heart disease related to the murmur.
+Most dogs and cats that have heart murmurs may live normal lives and never require treatment; others with more severe complications will benefit significantly from treatment, which can range from oral medications to surgery.

-A veterinary medical cardiologist will tailor a treatment plan to enhance your pet’s quality of life, as well as extend the time your have together.
-The good news is that a heart murmur is a clinical finding, not a disease diagnosis, and certainly not a prognosis.
+A veterinary cardiologist will tailor a treatment plan to improve your pet’s quality of life, as well as extend the time you have together.
+The good news is that a heart murmur is a clinical finding – not a disease diagnosis.

-Did you know?
 Depending on the cause of the heart murmur, treatment may sometimes “cure” the murmur.
-For instance, if your dog is diagnosed with a patent ductus arteriosus with a heart murmur, successful treatment of the patent ductus arteriosus will resolve the heart murmur entirely, and a normal life-expectancy is anticipated.
-This is one example of how crucial it can be to investigate the cause of the heart murmur with further diagnostic testing with a veterinary medical cardiologist.
+For instance, if your dog is diagnosed with a patent ductus arteriosus (extra vessel connecting the great arteries) with a heart murmur, successful treatment of the patent ductus arteriosus will resolve the heart murmur entirely, and a normal life-expectancy is anticipated.
+This is one example of how crucial it can be to investigate the cause of the heart murmur with further testing by a veterinary cardiologist.